Ginkgo folium

 This section has been translated automatically.

-Drug made from whole or cut and dried ginkgo leaves, which are used medicinally for their vasodilatory and circulation-enhancing properties.
+Drug made from whole or cut and dried gingko leaves, which is used medicinally due to its vasodilating and circulation-promoting properties.

-Ginkgo leaves are often used in geriatric medicine; here in symptomatic treatment of brain-organic performance disorders (dementia syndrome) with the following leading symptoms: memory and concentration disorders, depressive moods, dizziness (H91.-), tinnitus (H93.-) and headaches.
+Ginkgo leaves are often used in geriatric medicine; here in the symptomatic treatment of brain-organ-related performance disorders (dementia syndrome) with the following main symptoms: memory and concentration disorders, depressive moods, dizziness (H91.-), tinnitus (H93.-) and headaches.

-The quality is defined in the European Pharmacopoeia (Ph.
+The quality is laid down in the European Pharmacopoeia (Ph.
 Eur.).

 Ginkgo leaves in powder form: traditional-use.
-Traditionally also used for feeling of heaviness in the legs, cold hands and feet, mild circulatory disorders.
+Traditionally also used for heaviness in the legs, cold hands and feet, mild circulatory disorders.

-ESCOP - Monograph: Standardized extracts for symptomatic treatment of mild to moderate dementia syndromes, primary degenerative dementia, vascular dementia, brain-organic performance disorders, neurosensory disorders: dizziness, balance disorders, tinnitus.
-Furthermore to improve cognitive performance and symptomatic treatment of peripheral arterial occlusive diseases.
+ESCOP - Monograph: Standardized extracts for the symptomatic treatment of mild to moderate dementia syndromes, primary degenerative dementia, vascular dementia, organically induced brain disorders; neurosensory disorders: dizziness, balance disorders, tinnitus; furthermore for the improvement of cognitive performance and symptomatic treatment of peripheral arterial occlusive disease.

 Pharmacodynamics (Effect)